cgomesu/website/_posts/2020-07-06-Nanopi-m4-mini-nas.md

 [![Nanopi M4 heatsink](/assets/posts/2020-07-06-Nanopi-m4-mini-nas/nanopim4-heatsink.jpg){:.PostImage}](/assets/posts/2020-07-06-Nanopi-m4-mini-nas/nanopim4-heatsink.jpg)

 ## NanoPi M4 16-32gb eMMC (+ micro-SD adapter)
 The adapter makes it easy to flash an OS image directly onto the eMMC, so make sure to buy one.
 As far as I know, you don't need to use an eMMC with the NanoPi M4.
 A micro-SD will do the trick but of course, it's slower than an eMMC.
 However, an eMMC is slower than a solid state drive (SSD), so if you know how to run the OS from a SSD, let me know.
-Either way, the OS and NAS program we're going to use is already configured to reduce the amount of writes to the eMMC/micro-SD/SSD (it comes configured to not use a swap partition and to write /tmp to memory instead of disk, for example), which is good news if you're worried about wearing it out.
+Either way, the OS and NAS program we're going to use is already configured to reduce the amount of writes to the eMMC/micro-SD/SSD (it comes configured to not use a swap partition, for example), which is good news if you're worried about wearing it out.

 [![Nanopi M4 eMMC](/assets/posts/2020-07-06-Nanopi-m4-mini-nas/nanopim4-emmc.jpg){:.PostImage}](/assets/posts/2020-07-06-Nanopi-m4-mini-nas/nanopim4-emmc.jpg)